Spider Mites on N'Joy Pothos

 Root-mass mismatch leaving foliage more exposed to stress

-Because this compact cultivar is often kept in a pot sized for a larger trailing pothos, uneven moisture distribution around its modest root mass can leave foliage intermittently stressed in ways that make mite damage show up faster than on a properly potted specimen.
+Owners frequently pot this compact cultivar in a container sized for a full-sized trailing pothos, and the resulting uneven moisture distribution around its modest root mass can leave foliage intermittently stressed in ways that make mite damage show up faster than on a properly potted specimen.

 How to Fix It